Deepak8519M/Simple_Animations/README.md

 ### 📌`Note`

-These are practice components aimed at sharpening animation skills.
+These are `practice components` aimed at `sharpening` animation `skills`.
 You can mix, reuse, or improve them in larger projects.